 Now consequently the certificate will install successfully on your Exchange 2016 server and check that the status of your certificate request validity.

 - Now on the Certificates page, select the SSL certificate which just installed and then select the pencil-like option.

 - Now click services in the “certificate” window.

 - Check all services to enable your SSL certificate and then click Save.

 - The SSL certificate should be enabled for the services you have selected on your Exchange 2016 server.

-Thus, in this second part of the Migrate Exchange Server 2013 to 2016 Using Step by Step Guide we have discussed the installation methods of SSL certificates and CAS over to 2016, followed by the previous blog in which we discussed the methods to install Exchange 2016 and pre-requisites.
-The upcoming blog (Part-3) comprises on how to configures virtual directories setting and setting Outlook anywhere on the new server for exchange server migration.
+Thus, in this second part of the Migrate Exchange Server 2013 to 2016 Using Step by Step Guide we have discussed the installation methods of SSL certificates and CAS over to 2016.
+It is followed by the previous blog in which we discussed the methods to install Exchange 2016 and pre-requisites.
+The upcoming blog (Part-3) comprises how to configures virtual directories setting and setting Outlook anywhere on the new server for exchange server migration.

 - How to Backup IMAP Emails from IMAP Mail Account? - May 19, 2023